alexlop29/build-a-reservation-api/README.md

 Left Off:

 - Work on routing tests in postman
+- bug: get provider availability is not correctly storing the bookings
 - Work on bull mq
 - Work on tests
 - Add indexes on the models